James-Njeru/file_server/README.md

 ## Features

-- **File Upload**: Upload images and store them in a designated directory.
+- **File Upload**: Upload images, compress and store them in a designated directory.
 - **File Retrieval**: Retrieve files based on their name.
 - **File Deletion**: Delete files from storage.
 - **File Metadata**: Save and manage file metadata in a PostgreSQL database.